Skip to content

 Avocados

 Fun Fact: The avocado is not a vegetable, but a fruit!
-From a botanical point of view, the avocado tree belongs to the laurel family and therefore its fruits are classified as berries!
+From a botanical point of view, the avocado tree belongs to the laurel family and its fruits are therefore classified as berries!

 Sunflower seeds